revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

 <details><summary> <b>Show Answer</b> </summary>

-> In python using sum() method we can sum the dictionaries elements.
+> In python, using sum() method, we can sum the dictionary elements.

 **Example**: